iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.46.0/report.md

 > it needs expanding by customer services now passing messages onto the relevant people in the nhs + all GP practices in uk should now sign up to online booking for GP appointments now<br> :date: __2021-03-10 11:34:48__

 > Downloaded the app and went through all the registration process no problem.
 Got onto repeat prescription part to get a prescription but still waiting to hear whether I can have prescription that I have asked for.
 Would have been quicker to phone the surgery and get them.
 What a waste of my time going through the set up process only to find the app doesn't work ☹☹<br> :date: __2021-03-09 11:34:54__

-> I thought I would be able to record my covid lateral flow tests via the app but I can't so and had to set up online account to do so.
-Seems limited in what it makes available ..
-I also though it would show my covid vaccine appointment details but nothing shows.<br> :date: __2021-03-07 15:11:06__

-> Hi, I have the app on my phone for several months.
-I was told to upload a new version which I did and it hasn't worked since then Paul It says pop's something went wrong our end<br> :date: __2021-03-06 16:21:11__

-> I try to order my repeat prescriptions on this app, but every month it tells me that it needs a review.
-So I have to submit paper requests.
-There is no text box available in the repeat prescriptions section except for the ones that are not being reviewed.<br> :date: __2021-03-06 11:41:13__

-> The app keeps cutting off when in middle of my medical records.<br> :date: __2021-03-03 21:39:57__

-> Sometjmes hitty missy<br> :date: __2021-03-03 19:45:38__

-> Despitw saving settings have to keep getting verification code<br> :date: __2021-03-03 11:38:51__